By Karina Lichtenstein

 Reviewed by William C. Shiel Jr., MD, FACP, FACR

 Untreated rheumatoid arthritis can have serious consequences.
-Avoid these five potential complications by diagnosing and treating rheumatoid arthritis early and monitoring with your doctor regularly!
+Avoid these seven potential complications by diagnosing and treating rheumatoid arthritis early and monitoring your doctor regularly!

 - Joint destruction and deformity: In rheumatoid arthritis, the body's immune system attacks the joint lining (synovium), leading to cartilage and bone damage.
 If untreated, chronic joint inflammation can lead to permanent joint damage and deformity.
-See pictures of joints affected by rheumatoid arthritis in this slideshow.
+The best way to prevent deformities of the hands, fingers, feet, and toes is treatment early in the disease.

-- Osteoporosis: People who have rheumatoid arthritis are at increased risk for the bone-thinning condition, osteoporosis.
-Bone loss associated with the inflammation of rheumatoid arthritis is one cause for this increased risk.
+- Osteoporosis: People who have rheumatoid arthritis are at increased risk for the bone-thinning condition osteoporosis.
+Bone loss associated with the inflammation of rheumatoid arthritis is one cause of this increased risk.
 Joint damage and disability may also contribute to inactivity, which increases the risk of osteoporosis.
 Moreover, corticosteroids that are used to treat rheumatoid inflammation can also promote bone loss.
-Learn about other risk factors and causes of osteoporosis.

 - Anemia: Many people who have rheumatoid arthritis may also have anemia, a condition in which the body lacks enough red blood cells.
 Red blood cells are needed to deliver oxygen to the body tissues.
 Anemia often causes fatigue and other symptoms.
-The inflammation of chronic rheumatoid arthritis decreases the formation of red blood cells in the bone marrow leading to anemia.
-Learn about more causes of anemia.
+The inflammation of chronic rheumatoid arthritis decreases the formation of red blood cells in the bone marrow, which leads to anemia.

 "Handout on Health: Rheumatoid Arthritis."
 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 April 2009.